 George Washington had a great deal of respect for the people in his command.
 As shown in Hamilton the Musical, he famously listened to politicians, like Thomas Jefferson, Alexander Hamilton, James Madison, and John Adams, argue for hours on end without saying a word.
 He… wait for it… listened.
 He convened the most brilliant minds of the day and heeded their counsel.
 He did this knowing that if he shared his final word at any point, democratic dialogue and possibly democracy, itself, would die.
 His patience is comparable to Job’s in the Bible, although it is also textbook execution of how to use Command® as a strength.

 So, if you have Command®, or Donald Trump’s ear, I would encourage you to deeply reflect on your influence over others.
 While it may be the easiest and shortest road to execute quick decisions, follow George Washington’s lead.
 Temper your quick decision.
 Listen to your team or trusted advisors.
-Only usher your decision once everyone has shared their opinions and you have considered them.
+Usher your decision once everyone has shared their opinions and you have considered them.
 Waiting for everyone to speak will not only better inform your decision, but it will gain greater buy-in from your team.
 And, you could use very few words to pack a powerful message.

 Clifton StrengthsFinder® is a registered trademark of Gallup, Inc. The non-Gallup information you are receiving has not been approved and is not sanctioned or endorsed by Gallup® in any way.
 Opinions, views, and interpretations of Clifton StrengthsFinder® are solely the beliefs of Stronger Not Harder.